Cybeni/og-docs/docs/api-docs/full-game-specific-guide/baccarat.md

 The schema is identical to blackjack, the only difference is in the values.
 Baccarat `ten`, `jack`, `queen` & `king` have a `value` of 0 and `Ace` always has a value of 1
 :::

-The `Bet` update response always settles the round and will contain `totalPayout` value, which is any winnings from betting on player or banker.
+The `Bet` update response always settles the round and will contain `payout` value, which is any winnings from betting on player or banker.
 And will contain also the `sidebet.payout` values for sidebet winnings.

 #### List of possible sidebet statues